 The group of professionals, including several Commissioning Editors from international mainstream public television, came together again to set up STEPS International.
-The worldwide DEMOCRACY project is now underway with over ten documentary films in various stages of production.
+They spearheaded the worldwide WhyDEMOCRACY and Why Poverty projects of documentary films.

 Seeing the size and diversity of a sub-continent like India, some nodal persons in the STEPS network, like Iikka Vehkalahti, felt the need to establish a separate initiative for India.
-The idea of the STEPS INDIA project grew from that, combining concepts of a Changing India in the largest democracy of the world.
+The idea of the STEPS INDIA project grew from that with Pramod Mathur and Iikka Vehkalahti as Directors of a separately formed company.